 - Non-returnable gas cylinders

-Household hazardous waste - used electronic waste (computers, monitors, cell phones, mice, keyboards), batteries (lithium ion, nickel metal hydride, alkaline, lead, mercury), paints and paint solvents.
+Hazardous waste - used electronic waste (computers, monitors, cell phones, mice, keyboards), batteries (lithium ion, nickel metal hydride, alkaline, lead, mercury), paints and paint solvents.

 Radioactive Waste - Any solid, liquid, or gas that contains a nuclear substance or that is contaminated by a nuclear substance.